spectreconsole/spectre.console/README.md

 ## Features

-* Written with unit testing in mind.
-* Supports tables, grids, panels, and a [rich](https://github.com/willmcgugan/rich) inspired markup language.
+* Supports tables, grids, panels, and a [Rich](https://github.com/willmcgugan/rich) inspired markup language.
 * Supports the most common SRG parameters when it comes to text styling such as bold, dim, italic, underline, strikethrough, and blinking text.
 * Supports 3/4/8/24-bit colors in the terminal.
   The library will detect the capabilities of the current terminal and downgrade colors as needed.
+* Written with unit testing in mind.

 ![Example](docs/input/assets/images/example.png)

+## Important Notices

+> [!IMPORTANT]\
+> We use the [Top Issues Dashboard](https://github.com/spectreconsole/spectre.console/issues/1517) for tracking community demand.
+Please upvote :+1: the issues and pull requests you are interested in.

 ## Installing